Dutton Park-Fairfield Neighbourhood Plan

 The Dutton Park-Fairfield area plays a vital role in our city as a key health, science and knowledge hub, transport corridor and residential area.

 The draft plan was publicly notified for community submissions from 27 January to 13 March 2017.
-Council is now reviewing the submissions received and will publish a report on how submissions have been addressed on this page once completed.
+Council has now sent the draft plan to the Queensland Government for a second review and approval to adopt.

 Draft plan highlights